neo-project/docs/docs/en-us/network/private-chain/solo.md

 ## Starting the private chain

-Run the command line and enter the NEO-CLI directory.
+Run the command line and enter the Neo-CLI directory.
 Then enter  `neo-cli.exe` to start the private chain.
 The private chain is set up successfully when it goes as shown below:

 ![img](../../../zh-cn/network/assets/solo.png)